Resources

 Yoga Props

 I am often asked for recommendations on where to purchase yoga props.
-The following websites offer options for a variety of yoga mats, blankets and other props as well as wooden props to enhance your practice.

 Yoga Rope Wall